 - Gain 50 Instagram followers a month.

 - Increase weekly sharing on posts by 40%

 - Turn 5 your DIY hairdo posts into blogs and send to email list.

 To your audience, consistency is everything.
 They don’t want to see you taking a stab at 6 different personalities, they want to be able to trust you.
 Be consistent with your content, posting schedule, brand voice,and the stance your brand takes on certain topics.
 If you find yourself crawling to find something new to post, remember who your audience is and what they’d want to see.
 If social media is too big a monster to take on by yourself, hire a social media manager to tackle your social media full time.
-If you’re still bootstrapping it, use social media management platforms like Tweetdeck and Planoly, which will help you stay afloat for now.
+You’re still bootstrapping it, so use social media management platforms like Tweetdeck and Planoly, which will help you stay afloat for now.